Member & Permit Holder Changes

 Change to Professional Licensee Defined Scope of Practice

-To apply for a new Defined Scope of Practice (DSOP) you must be a current Professional Licensee registered with APEGA, and you must have a minimum of 2 years of professional level engineering/geoscience work experience in the new proposed scope under the direct supervision and control of a P.Eng. or P.Geo.
+To apply for a new Defined Scope of Practice (DSOP), you must be a current professional licensee registered with APEGA.
+You must also have a minimum of two years of professional-level engineering or geoscience work experience in the new proposed scope under the direct supervision and control of a professional engineer or professional geoscientist.

 Cancellation